eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ### 3.1 Rust Sample Implementation of a Managed Subscribe Digital Twin Provider

 Please refer to the [sample Rust code for the Managed Subscribe Sample provider](../../../samples/managed_subscribe/provider/src/) to see an example of how to integrate the Managed Subscribe module into a digital twin provider.
-This sample Rust code just contains an *ambient air temperature* signal, and does not include the in-vehicle signal *is air conditioning active* and the command *show notification*.
+This sample Rust code contains an *ambient air temperature* signal, and does not include the in-vehicle signal *is air conditioning active* and the command *show notification*.

 ## Next Steps